roleoroleo/yi-hack_ha_integration/README.md

 (*) available only if your cam supports it.

+If you configure motion detection in your camera you will be able to view the videos in the "Media" section (left panel of the main page).

 ## Installation
 **(1)** Copy the  `custom_components` folder your configuration directory.
 It should look similar to this: